PandaScience/FortySecondsCV/README.md

 * The email address will be automatically linked with `mailto:email`.
 * Your website will be hyperlinked as well.
-* For the pgp key, the first argument defines the displayed text which is linked to a keyserver searching for the ID in the second argument.
+* For the pgp key, the first argument defines the displayed text which is linked to a keyserver searching for the ID in the second argument.<br>
   Note: For safety, you should use your key's long ID or its fingerprint in the second argument.
 * The `\cvcustom{<icon>}{<text>}` macro shows how to define new lines using an icon as first